davegaeddert/davegaeddert/content/_readme.md

 And don't be afraid to tell me if you aren't.
 I understand that conversations with me can feel long sometimes, but I try really hard to make sure everything I say is for a reason.
-If you don't know what the reason is -- ask me.
+If you don't know what the reason is, ask me.

 **I don’t like having things on my schedule.**
 They make me anxious and unproductive.